-A composite deck is made of a plastic material though they can be manufactured to resemble wood planks.
-Because of this, it will resist scratching and mold, staining, color fading, and typically don't warp.
-Composite decking it also resistant to insects and is splinter-proof, making it a great option for households with kids.
+A composite deck is made of plastic material though they can be manufactured to resemble wood planks.
+Because of this, it will resist scratching and mold, staining, color fading, and typically will not warp.
+Composite decking is also resistant to insects and is splinter-proof, making it a great option for households with kids.
 These decks are quite durable, low-maintenance, and are usually made with recycled material causing minimal environmental impact.

 As far as cost goes, composite decking may cost more to install but will require less upkeep over its lifetime.
 Composite materials do not need to be replaced like wood.

 Some upkeep concerns include mold, as it can grow on any surface.
 Pollen or other debris can also cover a composite deck and affect the surface.
 Decks built in direct, constant sunlight may be affected by the rays over time.
 We recommend patio covers or umbrellas in these cases.